The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

 Noteworthy are write operations to heap locations, especially in the case that a heap location is accessible by other threads as the written value becomes accessible by these threads.
-Hence, we first remove all local heap locations that are transitively reachable from the written value and add them afterwards to the ghost set of global heap location as these locations possibly escape the current thread via this write operation.
-Similarly when forking a thread, the heap locations that are reachable from the variables~$\bar{x}$ escape the current thread and, thus, the sets of local and global heap locations are updated accordingly.
+Hence, we first remove all local heap locations that are transitively reachable from the written value and add them afterwards to the \glsdisp{ghost-code}{ghost set} of global heap location as these locations possibly escape the current thread via this write operation.
+Similarly, when forking a thread, the heap locations that are reachable from the variables~$\bar{x}$ escape the current thread and, thus, the sets of local and global heap locations are updated accordingly.

 For \ccoreallocshort{\bar{e}} and \ccorecall{k}{c}{\bar{e}}{\bar{r}}, the algorithm~\ghostalgorithm{} adds and subtracts only $\bar{e}$ and $\bar{r}$ as opposed to all transitively reachable heap locations.
 This is sufficient because \asmref{syntactic-restrictions} restricts $\bar{e}$ and $\bar{r}$ to be shallow and, thus, no other heap locations are reachable.
-However, extending algorithm~\ghostalgorithm{} to support non-shallow arguments would be straightforward by adding and removing $\bar{e}$'s and $\bar{r}$'s transitive closure to and from \setlocalheap{}, respectively.
+However, extending algorithm~\ghostalgorithm{} to support non-shallow arguments would be straightforward by adding and removing $\reachable{\bar{e}}$ and $\reachable{\bar{r}}$ instead of $\bar{e}$ and $\bar{r}$ to and from \setlocalheap{}, respectively.